marco-schmidt/messy/README.md

 ## Features

-* Read mbox.
+### Message and File Formats

+* Read [mbox](https://en.wikipedia.org/wiki/Mbox) and parse [Internet Message Format (IMF)](https://en.wikipedia.org/wiki/Email#Message_format) used with email and Usenet messages.
+* Parse [JSON tweets](https://developer.twitter.com/en/docs/twitter-api/v1/data-dictionary/overview) distributed as a directory tree of [newline-delimited JSON (ndjson)](http://ndjson.org/) files, each compressed with bzip2, the directory tree then packed in a single tar archive file.
+* Parse [A News](https://en.wikipedia.org/wiki/A_News) messages, a 1980s format for Usenet messages.
-* Write messy tar files (set of tar files with one file per message).
+* Write ''messy tar files'' (tar files with one file per message) suitable for long-term archival.

-* Parse A News.
+### Storage

+* Store messages in a [Lucene](https://lucene.apache.org/) search index directory.

 ## Status

 Created November 8th, 2020.
-As of 2020, a one-person hobby project.
+As of 2021, a one-person hobby project.

 ## Goals